shausindustries/Mips_32_processor/README.md

 **_MIPS-32 Processor:_**
+MIPS is a subset of the RISC (Reduced Instruction Set Computer) architecture.
+It is easier to understand and implement as compared to the x86 architecture which belongs to the CISC (Complex Instruction Set Computer) architectural family.
-This is a simple implementation of a single cycle MIPS-32 processor using Verilog and Computer Architecture.
-MIPS is a subset of the RISC (Reduced Instruction Set Computer).
+This is a simple implementation of a single cycle MIPS-32 (i.e 32-bit) processor using Verilog and Computer Architecture.

 **_Features:_**
 - Supports execution of basic R, I and J type instructions
 - List of instruction till now:
-  *  R-Type: add,sub,and,or,mul
+  *  R-Type: add,sub,and,or,xor,mul
   *  I-type: lw,sw,addi,subi,ori,andi,addiu
   *  J-type: beq,j,bne